clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/birthday-greeting-service.md

   - places where other side-effects are triggered
   - which functions are pure and which aren’t

-4. If you’d like to have us discuss your solution and compare it to others, please add a link to your repo to [this spreadsheet](https://docs.google.com/spreadsheets/d/1JwO53TlIj367CTodutJNvESWis0tIk4RJH8AiZoPsqs/edit?usp=sharing).
+4. If you’d like to have us discuss your solution and compare it to others, please push your code and add a link to your repo to [this spreadsheet](https://docs.google.com/spreadsheets/d/1JwO53TlIj367CTodutJNvESWis0tIk4RJH8AiZoPsqs/edit?usp=sharing).

 ## Bonus Tasks